 Saturn (The Ringed Planet): Saturn is a quasi-twin of Jupiter.
 Although slightly smaller and farther away from the Sun than Jupiter, the same general arguments apply to Jupiter and Saturn.
 That is to say, Saturn has the right sorts of chemistry – and an internal energy supply.
 It’s, however, slightly less dense than the other gas giants, such that if you could find an ocean big enough, Saturn would float!
 That, however, has no bearing on the issue of finding an atmosphere-based ecosystem there.

-Titan (A Satellite of Saturn): The satellite of Saturn, Titan, is one of the largest moons in the solar system, and in fact, if it existed all by its lonesome, it could be considered a planet in its own right.
+Titan (A Satellite of Saturn): The satellite of Saturn, Titan, is one of the largest moons in the solar system, and if it existed all by its lonesome, it could be considered a planet in its own right.
 Titan has, fairly unique among satellites, a dense atmosphere.
 It’s thicker, in fact, than our atmosphere.
 It also has the right chemicals that we identify as having a strong connection with organic and biochemistry.
-Where Titan the same distance from the Sun as Earth is, you could have a real twin of Earth, unlike our false twin, Venus.
+Where Titan is the same distance from the Sun as Earth is, you could have a real twin of Earth, unlike our false twin, Venus.

 Unfortunately, Titan is way, way, far away – from the solar energy source that makes Earth such a relative paradise.
 Thus, Titan is Earth, but on Earth, in slow motion, because Titan is cold compared to Earth.
 If you think of Earth as liquid water at the equator, Titan is molasses at the poles!

 Uranus: Uranus is a poor cousin compared to Jupiter and Saturn.
-It’s mainly a gas planet, albeit way smaller, but so far out from where it’s all happening, it isn’t too likely that even simple life could flourish in the atmospheric depths.
+It’s mainly a gas planet, albeit way smaller, but so far out from where it’s all happening, it isn’t too likely that even simple Life could flourish in the atmospheric depths.
 However, the chemistry isn’t dissimilar to that of the closer-in Jovian planets of Jupiter and Saturn.

 Neptune: The same arguments apply to Neptune as to Uranus, with one slight exception.
 Although farther out, Neptune, like Jupiter and Saturn, radiates out excess energy.
 At least as far as any life forms might describe its environment and energy supply, it’s solar-independent.

 Pluto: The planetoid Pluto was recently officially demoted from strict planetary status, and it is no longer acceptable to refer to it as the ninth planet.
-However, when I was growing up, it was the ninth planet, and so I say buggers to astronomical officialdom.
+However, when I was growing up, it was the ninth planet, and so I say, buggers to astronomical officialdom.
 That rant aside, Pluto is hardly the top rock for vacation seekers.
 It’s cold.
 I mean, it’s freezing.
 It makes Antarctica seem tropical in comparison.
 I mean, polar bears would freeze to death on Pluto, not that there’s anything reasonably resembling an atmosphere as we know it for them to breathe.
-Again, Pluto is too cold to allow for the high-temperature chemistry we associate with life-as-we-know-it.
-If you’re looking for life in our solar system, Pluto wouldn’t be your first port of call.
+Again, Pluto is too cold to allow for the high-temperature chemistry we associate with life as we know it.
+If you’re looking for Life in our solar system, Pluto wouldn’t be your first port of call.

-Comets, Asteroids/Planetoids, Meteors: These relatively tiny bodies can’t qualify as habitable abodes to life, except there’s evidence that not only can some of the above be rich in the sorts of chemicals associated with life (water, carbon compounds, and organic chemistry), they could indeed be environments that could house dormant life forms or fossil life forms of a unicellular kind.
-Meteorites gathered up and analyzed on Earth (like ALH 84001) have yielded, if not fossilized bacteria, then at least enough chemical evidence to suggest that they could have had a close connection with contributions towards an origin of life event.
+Comets, Asteroids/Planetoids, Meteors: These relatively tiny bodies can’t qualify as habitable abodes to Life, except there’s evidence that not only can some of the above be rich in the sorts of chemicals associated with Life (water, carbon compounds, and organic chemistry), they could indeed be environments that could house dormant life forms or fossil life forms of a unicellular kind.
+Meteorites gathered up and analyzed on Earth (like ALH 84001) have yielded, if not fossilized bacteria, at least enough chemical evidence to suggest that they could have had a close connection with contributions towards an origin of life event.